aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

 ## Ridge

-In this section, we introduce our first predictive model: Ridge Regression.
+Now we introduce our first predictive model: Ridge Regression.
 Ridge Regression is a linear regression variant that is particularly useful when dealing with multicollinearity in the data.

 ```python
 ridge_reg = Pipeline(